Stormwhite/DiceRollerSwing/README.md

 # DiceRollerSwing
 Small dice roller application written using the Netbeans GUI builder

-Looking to port this onto android and upgrade it to full animation eventually (basically a game), but that's a while off.
+Looking to port this onto Android and upgrade it to full animation eventually (basically a game), but that's a while off.

 If the basic Android port isn't up in the next month it's because I've concussed myself in exasperation over trying to make a GUI that doesn't look awful.
 I'd say two weeks, but I'm fully aware of my lack of ability in the area.